 Leave the other settings unchanged.

 3. Just like in Java or C, our assembly programs start at a main function.
-Type these lines into your file.
+Type, don’t copy, these lines into your file.

 The .global directive is only needed for main.
-Most of your functions won’t need it.
+None of your other functions need it.

 .global main